WebAssembly/tool-conventions/Linking.md

 - `0 / WASM_STACK_POINTER` - This specifies which global variable is to be
   treated as the stack pointer.

-- `1 / WASM_SYMBOL_INFO` - Specifes extra information about the symbols present
+- `1 / WASM_SYMBOL_INFO` - Specifies extra information about the symbols present
   in the module.

 For `WASM_STACK_POINTER` the following fields are present in the